 Morgan Civil War Show

 Sat., Apr.
 26, 11 am

 music 8 miles away at

-Falcon Rest Mansion while you're in town for the show
+Visit Falcon Rest while you're in town to take a mansion tour, have

-or stay overnight in a guest room on the grounds.
+lunch or stay in a guest room on the grounds.